jupyter-on-openshift/www-jupyteronopenshift-org/source/index.rst

 environment for more than one user, using JupyterHub to manage user access and spawning of Jupyter notebooks.

-*Note that this site is still in the process of being populated with everything.
-Keep checking back for new content as it is added.*

 .. _OpenShift: https://www.openshift.org/

 What is Provided?